Dental Care for Dogs

 How do dogs fracture teeth?

 Fractured teeth are a very common problem seen in dogs.
 Their teeth are weaker than ours, with only approximately half the thickness of enamel.
-The fractures usually cause by chewing on hard objects (rocks, bones, etc) or trauma to the tooth (hit by a car, etc).
-The teeth that we most commonly see fracture are the four canines (upper and lower fang teeth), the upper 4th premolars (largest teeth on the top of the mouth) and the lower 1st molars (largest teeth on the bottom of the mouth).
+The fractures usually are caused by chewing on hard objects (rocks, bones, etc.), or trauma to the tooth (hit by a car, etc).
+The teeth that we most commonly see fracture are the four canines (upper and lower fang teeth), the upper fourth premolars (largest teeth on the top of the mouth) and the lower first molars (largest teeth on the bottom of the mouth).
 These teeth are likely more popularly broken because they are the most functional.

 Why can’t my dog live life normally with a broken tooth?

-Teeth have a hollow middle area called the “pulp”.
+Teeth have a hollow middle area called the “pulp.”
 The pulp contains the nerves, blood vessels and connective tissues that allow the tooth to grow and stay alive and healthy.
 If the fracture in the tooth does not reach this cavity, your dog will likely not have any issues.
 You probably won’t even know the tooth is broken because they won’t show any symptoms that something is wrong!
-However, if a tooth is broken to the point that it is exposing the pulp tissue, it is extremely painful and leaves the tooth open to bacteria, which could cause a terribly dangerous infection in the mouth that eventually spreads into the bloodstream and throughout the body.
+However, if a tooth is broken to the point that it is exposing the pulp tissue, it is extremely painful and leaves the tooth open to bacteria.
+This could cause a terribly dangerous infection in the mouth, that eventually spreads into the bloodstream and throughout the body.

-What are the symptoms for a painful fractured tooth?
+What are the symptoms of a painful fractured tooth?

 The most obvious way to know your dog has a fractured tooth is to notice that the tooth is actually broken, or being present and seeing it break.
 If you don’t see the broken tooth, some symptoms you may notice include bleeding from the mouth, an abscess or swollen area around the jaw, not eating or avoiding chewing their food, drooling, pawing at their mouth, and other signs of pain and discomfort or infection.